pagekite/PyPagekite/doc/README.md

       --service_on=https:YOURNAME:localhost:443:SECRET \
       --service_on=http:OTHERNAME:localhost:8080:SECRET

-Alternately, if you want to run different HTTP back-ends on different ports for the same domain name, you can include port numbers in your backend specs:
+Alternately, if you want to expose different HTTP services on different ports for the same domain name, you can include port numbers in your service specs:

     backend$ pagekite.py \
       --defaults \